Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 September 2025 16.31.40 UTC
+- WIB: Senin, 22 September 2025 17.32.13 UTC
-- WITA: Senin, 22 September 2025 17.31.40 UTC
+- WITA: Senin, 22 September 2025 18.32.13 UTC
-- WIT: Senin, 22 September 2025 18.31.40 UTC
+- WIT: Senin, 22 September 2025 19.32.13 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: inspirational
+Kategori: motivational